 Police investigate shooting at Estate Paradise near the abandoned Evelyn M. Williams Elementary School By VI CONSORTIUM

-ST. CROIX — A mother, her 19-year-old daughter and a young boy — driving in Estate Paradise in the vicinity of the abandoned Evelyn Williams Elementary School on Friday afternoon and believed to be looking for an apartment to rent — were shot at by at least three assailants who investigators believe took a preemptive strike at a vehicle they thought had occupants looking to harm them.
+The family was driving in Estate Paradise in the vicinity of the abandoned Evelyn Williams Elementary School during the afternoon of Friday, May 15 and were said to be looking for an apartment to rent when they were shot at by at least three assailants who investigators believe took a preemptive strike at a vehicle they thought had occupants looking to harm them.

-The suspects were in a silver Ford Focus, and investigators were observed on the scene retrieving items from the abandoned car.
-The women and the boy were in a white Chevrolet car.
+The suspects were in a silver Ford Focus, and investigators were observed on the scene on May 15 retrieving items from the abandoned car.
+The women, along with a young boy who was not injured by gunfire during the incident, were in a white Chevrolet car.

 The mother jumped out of the vehicle screaming after she heard the gunshots, police said.
 The suspects then realized that the white Chevrolet was occupied by two women and a young boy, prompting the suspects to abandon their car and leave the area on foot.
 Police arrived on the scene quickly and searched several neighboring communities in an attempt to apprehend the suspects.

 On the night of Friday, May 15, police arrested Jiovani Smith, age 20 of Mount Pleasant and Calijah Brewley, age 19 of Marley Homes, and detained a 17-year-old-minor in connection with the shooting.
 When initially arrested, the adult suspects were charged with first-degree attempted murder, first-degree assault, first-degree reckless endangerment, carrying a firearm openly or concealed, possession of ammunition, and discharging or aiming a firearm.
 Mr. Derima said on Wednesday that new charges were being pursued.